OpenUpSA/treasury-fiscal-datapackage-pipelines/README.md

 # Data Package Pipeline for South African National Budget

-This produces a fiscal data package of the South African National Budget directly from the data published on the treasury's website.
+This produces a [fiscal data package](https://blog.okfn.org/2016/10/20/what-is-the-open-fiscal-data-package/) of the South African National Budget directly from the data published on the treasury's website.
+We produce Fiscal Data Packages of Provincial budhets from data maintained and provided by National Treasury.

-This also automatically uploads the fiscal data package to OpenSpending.
+This also automatically uploads the fiscal data package to [OpenSpending](https://openspending.org/s/?q=south%20africa&authors=%20%3CJd@not.shown%3E).

 ## Installation